 When you choose to recreate responsibly, you are doing your part to keep yourself and others safe and healthy.
 No one wants to see our parks, trails, and beaches re-closed, and we can all do our part to take care of each other and these places so we can maintain access.
 We all have a shared responsibility to care for these places and ensure they remain for future generations to enjoy.
 Lead by example and join us in learning how to #RecreateResponsibly

 Helpful links for more information: (We will try to keep this post updated as new info becomes available, check the source below before you go)

 Tribal Reservations on the outer coast– Closed to the general public at least thru June 30th.

 Coastal Counties– check the individual websites for more detailed info on which parks and access points are open/closed.

 The Olympic Peninsula is a special place, let’s keep it that way… The Olympic Peninsula Chapter recently published a beach access and camping guide to the Olympic Peninsula in efforts to promote best practices and #PROTECTaccess.
-As Summer is getting near and many areas begin to open back up, this info and guidance will be key to preserving access for the enjoyment of all for years to come.
+As Summer arrives and many areas begin to open back up, this info and guidance will be key to preserving access for the enjoyment of all for years to come.
 Many beaches that you are welcome to explore are managed by the tribes, the county, and the state.
-However, access to beaches that are privately owned are granted by the permission of the private landowners.
+However, access to some beaches that are privately owned are granted by the permission of the private landowners.
 These spots are unique in both their ecological offerings and the partnership between the stewards and the visitors to these places, THAT INCLUDES YOU.